ArduPilot/ardupilot_wiki/dev/source/docs/using-gazebo-simulator-with-sitl.rst

 Gazebo is a well-known and respected robotics simulator, and is also the official DARPA Virtual Robotics Simulator.
 Built-in support for ArduPilot is available starting with gazebo8.
-If you are using gazebo8 or above, you should skip the following Plugin installation section.
+If you are using gazebo8 or above, you should skip the following Plugin Installation section.

 .. warning::